clhenrick/am-i-rent-stabilized/11ty/README.md

 #### netlify.toml

 Netlify configuration file that mainly handles redirects for i18n.
-If a user's language is recognized and supported then they will be redirected to the corresponding page.
+If a user's language is recognized and supported then they should be redirected to the corresponding page.

 #### eleventy.config.js